zelloptt/zello-channel-api/API.md

 ```

 ### Stream data
-The same binary packet structure is used for any streamed data (e.g. audio) travelling both ways.
+The same binary packet structure is used for any streamed data (e.g. audio) traveling both ways.
 The `packet_id` field is populated with the packet number for the audio packets sent from the server to a client.
 When streaming data to the server the `packet_id` value is ignored and should be filled with zeroes.
 Fields are stored in network byte order.

 `{type(8) = 0x01, stream_id(32), packet_id(32), data[]}`